-The Director of the National Institute of Justice may exercise discretion to waive, on an individual basis, this limitation on compensation rates allowable under an award.
+The Director of NIJ may exercise discretion to waive, on an individual basis, this limitation on compensation rates allowable under an award.
 An applicant that requests a waiver should include a detailed justification in the budget narrative of its application.
 An applicant that does not submit a waiver request and justification with its application should anticipate that OJP will require the applicant to adjust and resubmit the budget.